EliaMTH/Lid2LOD/README.md

 entrypoint.sh: not found
 ```

-To fix this, configure your editor (e.g., VS Code) to save shell scripts with **LF** by default.
+To fix this, configure your editor to save shell scripts with **LF** by default.

-## Running the Pipeline
+## Running

 Prepare a folder on your machine containing:
 * A building footprint shapefile
   (should include `.shp`, `.dbf`, `.shx`)
-* A `.las` point cloud file [ADD REQUIREMENTS]
+* A `.las` point cloud file (point classification is required, automatic point classification is planned for next Lid2Lod version!)
 * A folder where to store the outputs

-You can then run Lid2LOD_v1 by running the following command, depending on your OS.
+You can then run Lid2LOD_v1 by running the following command, depending on your OS:

 ### **Run command (Windows)**
 ```powershell